History of animation: MGM

 After distributing Ub Iwerks' Flip the Frog and Willie Whopper cartoons and Happy Harmonies by Harman and Ising, Metro-Goldwyn-Mayer founded its own cartoon studio in 1937.
 The studio had much success with Barney Bear (1939–1954), Hanna and Joseph Barbera's Tom and Jerry (1940) and Spike and Tyke (1942).

-In 1941, Tex Avery left Warner Bros. for MGM and would there create Droopy (1943), Screwy Squirrel (1944) and George and Junior (1944).
+In 1941, Tex Avery left Warner Bros. for MGM and created Droopy (1943), Screwy Squirrel (1944) and George and Junior (1944) there.

 UPA

 While Disney and most of the other studios sought a sense of depth and realism in animation, UPA animators (including former Disney employee John Hubley) had a different artistic vision.
 They developed a much sparser and more stylized type of animation, inspired by Russian examples.
 The studio was formed in 1943 and initially worked on government contracts.
 A few years later they signed a contract with Columbia Pictures, took over The Fox and the Crow from Screen Gems, and earned Oscar nominations for their first two theatrical shorts in 1948 and 1949.
-While the field of animation was dominated by anthropomorphic animals when the studio was allowed to create a new character, they came up with the near-sighted old man.
+While the field of animation was dominated by anthropomorphic animals at the time when the studio was allowed to create a new character, they came up with the near-sighted old man.
 Mr. Magoo (1949) became a hit and would be featured in many short films.
-Between 1949 and 1959 UPA received 15 Oscar nominations, winning their first Academy Award with the Dr. Seuss adaptation Gerald McBoing-Boing (1950), followed by two more for When Magoo Flew (1954) and Magoo's Puddle Jumper (1956).
+Between 1949 and 1959, UPA received 15 Oscar nominations, winning their first Academy Award with the Dr. Seuss adaptation Gerald McBoing-Boing (1950), followed by two more for When Magoo Flew (1954) and Magoo's Puddle Jumper (1956).
 The distinctive style was influential and even affected the big studios, including Warner Bros. and Disney.
 Apart from effective freedom in artistic expression, UPA had proved that sparser animation could be appreciated as much as (or even more than) the expensive lavish styles.